stepchowfun/toast/README.md

 write_remote_cache: false # Whether Bake should write to remote cache
 ```

+Each of these options can be overridden via command-line options (see [below](#command-line-options)).

 A typical configuration for a continuous integration (CI) environment will enable all forms of caching, whereas for local development you may want to set `write_remote_cache: false` to avoid waiting for remote cache writes.

-Each of these options can be overridden via command-line options (see below).
+See [`.travis.yml`](https://github.com/stepchowfun/bake/blob/master/.travis.yml) for a complete example of how to use Bake in a CI environment.

 ## Command-line options